sylvaticus/juliatutorial/0---introduction.md

 Packages that you may pretty surelly will need are ``Winston or `Plots` (plotting) and DataFrames (R-like tabular data).``

+You can include other files, without changing the current namespace, using `include("MyFile.jl")`

 ### Documentation and debug

 Tipyng \`?\` in the concole lead you to the Julia help system where you can search for function api.
 In non-interactive environment you can use \`?search\_term\`.